awsdocs/amazon-connect-admin-guide/doc_source/real-time-contact-analysis-segment-streams-data-model.md

 The type of channel for this contact\.
 Type: String
 Valid values: `VOICE`, `CHAT`, `TASK`
-For more information about channels, see [Channels and concurrency](channels-and-concurrency.md)\.
+For more information about channels, see [Concepts: Channels and concurrency](channels-and-concurrency.md)\.

 **AccountId**
 The identifier of the account where this contact takes place\.